snr-laboratory/snrlab-microfab-trial0/doc/Pythonepoxymeasurements/EpoxySummary/EpoxyReview.md

 <img width="677" alt="Screenshot 2025-05-14 at 12 31 15 PM" src="https://github.com/user-attachments/assets/49360a2d-ad32-484c-b588-d67869ee04eb" />

 - 301 is the top-performing epoxy for high-resistivity, high-insulation applications.
-- The plot also reinforces that 301-2 and 301-2FL are viable alternatives, while 353ND and 832HD-DG are not suitable for applications demanding ultra-high resistivity.
+- The plot also reinforces that 301-2 and 301-2FL are viable alternatives, while 353ND and 832HD-DG are not as suitable.

 ---